"It was a wonderful trip which we both thoroughly enjoyed. Thank you for organising it so well."...... Mrs M, Marlborough.

 The following day we will drive back to Tendaba for one night.
 On the last full day we will take a leisurely drive back to the coast, perhaps calling at Kiang West National Park.
-We will spend the last night on the coast at Baobab Island.
+We will spend the last night on the coast, back at the Kairaba Hotel.
 We can visit Tanji Beach and woods in the morning for some final birdwatching.
 We will then go back to the hotel for lunch, allowing plenty of time to pack before our flight home.

 Breakfast will be taken at about 7.30am.
 Basic fitness is all that is required.
 Full days will be spent in the field and short walks on the flat will be undertaken regularly.

-Full-board accommodation is provided with seven nights at the Karaiba Hotel at Kololi, two nights at Tendaba Camp, three nights at Baobolon Camp, Georgetown, one night back at Tendaba and one night at Baobab Island.
+Full-board accommodation is provided with seven nights at the Karaiba Hotel at Kololi, two nights at Tendaba Camp, three nights at Baobolon Camp, Georgetown, one night back at Tendaba and the last night back at Karaiba Hotel.
 Packed lunches will be taken some days, but on most days we will eat at a restaurant.

 Please note: Away from the coast the accommodation comprises chalets/huts with en suite facilities.
 Though basic, they are clean and fairly spacious and are the best available.
 For those preferring more comfort and wishing to avoid the long drives on rough roads, we recommend the one week option.